GreatAttractor/stackistry/README.md

 **Stackistry** implements the *lucky imaging* principle of astronomical imaging: creating a high-quality still image out of a series of many (possibly thousands) low quality ones (blurred, deformed, noisy).
 The resulting *image stack* typically requires post-processing, including sharpening (e.g. via deconvolution).
 Such post-processing is not performed by Stackistry.

 For Windows binary distributions, use ``stackistry.bat`` to start the program (you can also create a shortcut to it).
-Note that currently on some versions of Windows (e.g. 8.1, but not Vista or Server 2012) there is an error message (“Program Gio has stopped working” or similar) on starting; it does not affect Stackistry’s operation.

 ----------------------------------------